dynamsoft-docs/company-docs/customer-portal/email-notification.md

 # Email Notification

-## How to subscribe Newsletter
+## Subscribe Newsletter

 Subscribe to our newsletter at the bottom of [our website page](https://www.dynamsoft.com/).

 ![Subscribe1]({{site.assets}}img/Subscribe-1.png)

-## How can I edit my email address or add a new email address for license/maintenance renewal notification
+## Edit the email address or add a new email address for license/maintenance renewal notification

 You need to change the contacts of the corresponding order.
 All contacts will receive the renewal notification.